 Howard is known for its quality in disciplines ranging from the fine arts and humanities to the medical professions, and graduates more African-American doctors than any other school.
 Alumni include some of the most renowned black authors, actors, musicians, and artists in American history, as well as political luminaries like Thurgood Marshall and Kamala Harris.
 Howard University Health Sciences houses globally-recognized colleges of Medicine, Pharmacy, and Dentistry, as well as one of the top HBCU nursing programs, and is one of the nation’s most important forces in addressing medical inequalities.
 From one of the top HBCU law schools, to music, medicine to computer science, Howard University is a value that graduates can trust.

-Hampton University sits at a center of American history – the Emancipation Oak, where the Emancipation Proclamation was read to the liberated slaves who had gathered at the Union Fortress Monroe for protection from the Confederate army.
+Hampton University sits at the center of American history – the Emancipation Oak, where the Emancipation Proclamation was read to the liberated slaves who had gathered at the Union Fortress Monroe for protection from the Confederate army.
 It was also where education reformer Mary Smith Peake began educating freed African-Americans.
 These are the roots of Hampton University, today one of the most prestigious and respected HBCUs in the nation, ranked #3 by U.S. News & World Report.
 Hampton’s trusted reputation has made it a valuable name on the job market, and a wide-spread body of alumni gives graduates a great advantage in finding rewarding career opportunities.

 Hampton was founded as a normal school (a teacher-training program in which teachers learned first-hand through two years in front of a model classroom) and agricultural school.
 Those two threads have continued throughout Hampton’s history, diverging into world-class humanities and professional programs on the one hand, and top-tier STEM programs on the other.
 As a comprehensive, private research university, Hampton offers programs at all levels, from bachelor’s to doctorate, in fields ranging from engineering, nursing, and pharmacy, to business, education, and social science.
 Hampton’s balance of excellence, variety, and reputation make it a definitive value among HBCUs.